Cooperative networks and Hodge-Shapley value: General cooperative networks

 Furthermore, in the middle of the project, the manager may want to recalculate her expected gain or loss.
 That is, suppose the current project status is $T$, and they arrived at $T$ via a specific path $\omega$, and thus the manager has paid the payoffs, i.e., the path integrals \eqref{pathintegral2}, to the employees.
 The manager may wish to recalculate the expected gain if she decides to proceed from $T$ to $F$.
 This is now provided by

 and the manager can make decisions based on the expected revenue information.

-\begin{remark}[On efficiency] Shapley's efficiency axiom is a crucial ingredient for characterizing his value allocation scheme; without it, it is difficult to establish the uniqueness of the allocation.
-The efficiency axiom is equally important for our new set of axioms to produce a unique allocation for each partial coalition state.
+\begin{remark}[Efficiency] Shapley's efficiency axiom is a crucial ingredient for characterizing his value allocation scheme; without it, it is difficult to establish the uniqueness of the allocation.
+The efficiency axiom is equally important for our charaterization result (Theorem \ref{main}) to yield a unique allocation for all coalitions.

 Our description of the principal-agent allocation problem, on the other hand, shows that efficiency is merely a constraint, which is equivalent to declaring that the principal's marginal surplus $v(T) - v(S) - \sum_i f_i (S,T)$ is identically zero for every $(S,T) \in \overline\cE$.
 The principal enters the problem as soon as we relax this vanishing constraint, and $v: \cV \to \R$ then represents her value at each cooperative state.
-The crucial difference between principal and agents is that the value of the principal is represented as a function on $\cV$, whereas the (marginal) value of the agents is represented as edge flows on $\overline\cE$.
-Finally, we can recover the efficiency condition by imposing the condition $\mathrm{d}v = \sum_i f_i$, as was the case for the $\al$-Shapley value \eqref{modifiedmarginalvalue}. \end{remark}
+The crucial difference between principal and agents is that the value of the principal is represented as a function $v$ on $\cV$, whereas the (marginal) value of the agents is represented as edge flows $(f_i)_{i \in N}$ on $\overline\cE$.
+Finally, we can recover the efficiency $\sum_i \Phi_{f_i}(T) = v(T)$ for all $T \in\cV$ by imposing the following marginal efficiency condition \be v (T) - v(S) = \sum_i f_i (S,T) \ \text{ for every } (S,T) \in \overline\cE. \ee For example, the $\al$-Shapley value \eqref{modifiedmarginalvalue} satisfies this condition, hence is efficient. \end{remark}

-As an example of a general cooperative game network, we may describe the {\em merger game graph}, which differs significantly from the coalition game graph \eqref{oldG}.